-- The primary evaluator assigns performance ratings for individual key business objectives and comments, soliciting additional input if appropriate. - Performance ratings on quantitative investment measures are determined by calculations performed by the Board's Investment Consultant, based upon investment performance data provided by the bank engaged to provide custodial services to CalPERS, as well as other relevant sources. - Using calculations received from the Board's Investment Consultant, Human Resources aggregates the quantitative factor multipliers (ratings), adds in the impact of individual key business objective ratings, and calculates the dollar value of the annual incentive award. - CalPERS' external auditor or other select independent advisor will review and assess the accuracy of data and processes used to calculate the results of all Organizational Performance Outcome performance achievement prior to any award being paid.
+- The primary evaluator assigns performance ratings for individual key business objectives (for qualitative measures) and comments, soliciting additional input if appropriate. - Performance ratings on quantitative investment measures are determined by calculations performed by the Board's Investment Consultant, based upon investment performance data provided by the bank engaged to provide custodial services to CalPERS, as well as other relevant sources. - Using calculations received from the Board's Investment Consultant, Human Resources aggregates the quantitative factor multipliers (ratings), adds in the impact of qualitative factors individual key business objective ratings, and calculates the dollar value of the annual incentive award. - CalPERS' external auditor or other select independent advisor will review and assess the accuracy of data and processes used to calculate the results of all Organizational Performance Outcome performance achievement prior to any award being paid.

-Final approval of incentive awards is defined as shown in the Performance Appraisal Approval Process section of the policy on page 27.
+Final approval of incentive awards is defined as shown in the Performance Appraisal Approval Process section of the policy on page $\frac{2427}{2}$ .